DuckyYang/duckyorm/README.md

 }
 ```

-- Connect to mysql database and registe class to ORM internal
+- Connect to MySql database and registe class to ORM internal cache

 ```javascript
 const config = new DuckyOrmConfig(